I spent a year of college at the University of Manoa in Honolulu, Hawaii.

 Food: Ecuador wins.
 Although I LOVE Hawaiian food, Ecuador has more variety and the food is far cheaper.

 Weather: Hawaii wins.
 Hard to compete with 74-82F degrees year round.
-Hawaii also gets more sun than Ecuador but Ecuador has more climatic variety, cold mountain zones, spring-like valleys, the humid Amazon and the breezy coast.
+If you were to read tourism info for Hawaii, you’d know that Hawaii gets more sun than Ecuador but Ecuador has more climatic variety, cold mountain zones, spring-like valleys, the humid Amazon and the breezy coast.

 People: Ecuador wins.
 Ecuadorian people love foreigners (especially ones from Europe, Australia and the USA) and treat them very well.
 In Hawaii, anyone not from Hawaii is a “Hawley” and in some of the smaller villages, local dislike for outsiders can be very apparent!